Deforestation in Cambodia: Local use

 The Cambodian population has increased gradually with the annual growth rate over 1.5% since 2005.
-As of 2019, the total population increased to 15.29 million people, according to provisional results from Cambodia’s 2019 census.
+As of 2019, the total population increased to 15.29 million people, according to provisional results from Cambodia's 2019 census.
 The 2019 census shows that the provinces with high forest cover rate have a high annual growth rate: Preah Vihear province (3.5%), followed by Mondul Kiri (3.4%), Stung Treng (3.2%), Otdar Meanchey (3.1%) and Ratanak Kiri (2.8%).
 Cambodians living near or in forests depend on forests resources for a variety of products and services.
 Forest-dependent people almost exclusively extract non-timber forest products, rather than timber extraction.
 Non-timber forest products are used for both subsistence and commercial purposes.
 Non-Timber forest products include food, medicine, agricultural inputs, and fuel.
 Forest dwelling people and indigenous entrepreneurs have relied on the forest as a vital source of income for nearly two thousand years.

 Timber resources are used for building materials, firewood, and charcoal production.
 The use of fossil fuels is rare in Cambodia; fuelwood represents 90% of its energy supply.
 Fuelwood production has been the main cause of deforestation in locations such as the inundated forest of Tonle Sap.
 Garment factories in Cambodia have contributed to deforestation by using firewood to generate electricity.

 A study conducted by the Cambodia Development Resource Institute found that poor households in the survey gained 42 percent of their livelihood value from forests, equal to $200/household annually.
 Medium households obtained an average of 30 percent of their livelihood value from forests, equal to $345/household annually.
 The forests contribute greatly to the livelihoods of rural households living near forests.
 Deforestation negatively affects these communities by threatening their livelihoods.
 The poor, who have restricted access to various resources and means of income are more dependent on forest resources.
 Forest management should be integrated with Environmental rural development and poverty reduction strategies.

+International demand

+The international timber trade drives demand for Cambodian forest wood.
+A great deal of timber from Cambodian forests is exported to China and neighbouring Vietnam.